Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/extensions/calling-sdk/content_publish-your-calling-app-to-the-hubspot-marketplace_txt.md

 # HubSpot Calling Extensions SDK Documentation

-This document details the HubSpot Calling Extensions SDK, allowing developers to integrate custom calling options directly into HubSpot CRM records.
+This document details the HubSpot Calling Extensions SDK, allowing developers to integrate custom calling options into HubSpot directly from CRM records.

 ## Overview

-The Calling Extensions SDK facilitates communication between your application and HubSpot, enabling a custom calling experience for HubSpot users.
-It comprises three key components:
+The Calling Extensions SDK facilitates communication between a calling app and HubSpot.
+It consists of three main parts:

-1. **Calling Extensions SDK (JavaScript):**  The core SDK enabling communication.
+1. **The SDK (JavaScript):** Enables message exchange between the app and HubSpot.
-2. **Calling Settings Endpoints (API):**  Used to configure your app's settings for each connected HubSpot account.
+2. **Calling Settings Endpoints (API):** Configure the app's calling settings for each connected HubSpot account.
-3. **Calling iFrame:**  The interface displayed to HubSpot users, configured via the settings endpoints.
+3. **Calling iFrame:** The app's user interface within HubSpot, configured via the settings endpoints.

-For details on the in-app calling experience, refer to [this knowledge base article](link-to-knowledge-base-article-here).
-Once integrated, your app will appear in the HubSpot call switcher.

 **Note:** Only outgoing calls are currently supported.
-If you don't have a HubSpot app, you can [create one here](link-to-create-app-here).
-If you need a HubSpot developer account, sign up [here](link-to-signup-here).

 ## Getting Started

-### Run the Demo Calling App

-Two demo apps are available:

-* **`demo-minimal-js`:** A minimal implementation using JavaScript, HTML, and CSS.
-See `index.js` for SDK instantiation.
-* **`demo-react-ts`:** A more robust implementation using React, TypeScript, and Styled Components.
-See `useCti.ts` for SDK instantiation.

-**Note:** These demos use mock data and are not fully functional calling applications.

-### Install the Demo App
+### 1. Install the Demo App (Optional):

-1. Install Node.js.
-2. Clone, fork, or [download the ZIP](link-to-zip-here) of the repository.
+This section helps you test the SDK with provided demo applications.

+**Prerequisites:** Node.js installed.

+**Steps:**

+1. Clone the repository (link needed here, replace `xxxxxxxxxx`): `git clone <repository_url>`
-3. Navigate to the project's root directory.
+2. Navigate to the demo app directory:
-4. Run one of the following commands:

-   * For `demo-minimal-js`:  `cd demos/demo-minimal-js && npm i && npm start`
+   * `demo-minimal-js`: `cd demos/demo-minimal-js && npm i && npm start`
-   * For `demo-react-ts`:  `cd demos/demo-react-ts && npm i && npm start`
+   * `demo-react-ts`: `cd demos/demo-react-ts && npm i && npm start`

-This will install dependencies and start the app at `https://localhost:9025/`.
-You might need to bypass a security warning.
+3. Access the app at `https://localhost:9025/` (may require bypassing a security warning).

-### Launch the Demo App from HubSpot
+### 2. Launch the Demo App from HubSpot:

-1. Navigate to HubSpot Contacts (Contacts > Contacts) or Companies (Contacts > Companies).
+1. Navigate to HubSpot Contacts or Companies.
 2. Open your browser's developer console.
-3. Run one of the following commands, depending on whether you installed the demo app:
+3. Set `localStorage` based on your installation method:
    * **Installed:** `localStorage.setItem('LocalSettings:Calling:installDemoWidget', 'local');`
-   * **`demo-minimal-js` (uninstalled):** `localStorage.setItem('LocalSettings:Calling:installDemoWidget', 'app:js');`
+   * **demo-minimal-js (uninstalled):** `localStorage.setItem('LocalSettings:Calling:installDemoWidget', 'app:js');`
-   * **`demo-react-ts` (uninstalled):** `localStorage.setItem('LocalSettings:Calling:installDemoWidget', 'app');`
+   * **demo-react-ts (uninstalled):** `localStorage.setItem('LocalSettings:Calling:installDemoWidget', 'app');`

-4. Refresh the page and select the demo app from the "Call from" dropdown in the call switcher.
+4. Refresh the page and select the demo app from the call switcher.

-### Install the Calling Extensions SDK
+### 3. Install the Calling Extensions SDK:

-Add the SDK to your app as a Node.js dependency:
+Add the SDK to your project using npm or yarn:

 * **npm:** `npm i --save @hubspot/calling-extensions-sdk`
 * **yarn:** `yarn add @hubspot/calling-extensions-sdk`